djolodjolo23/ESP32-CAM-DualCore-ObjectDetection/README.md

    #define PASSWORD "your_wifi_password"
    ```
 4. Compile and upload the firmware to your ESP32-CAM.
-5. Connect to the ESP32-CAM’s IP address in a browser to see the video stream with live inference.
+5. Run the index.html file on your browser to see the live video stream with object detection.
+You can use Live Server or any other server to serve the file.